 The PaySchools Central program is available this year permitting parents to place money in their student's lunch accounts, monitor student balances, and request student activity reports online through www.PaySchoolsCentral.com.
-More information is available on the District's <a href="footnote-student-
+More information is available on the District's Food Service Website.